gathuku/blog/content/posts/gem-cache-in-docker.md

 description: "While dockerizing a rails app or any other app using bundler for gems management, one of the problem is slow bundle install while building the image"
 ---

-Assume you have a `docker-compose.yaml` below.
+Assume you have a `docker-compose.yaml` file below.
 You will be required to run `docker-compose build` every time you change your `Gemfile`, this can become time-consuming since it reinstalls all the `gems` a fresh.
 What if you can only run `bundle install` and get back to development just like you've been doing it without docker.
 Let's see how it's possible.

 ```yaml
 version: "3"